CIRCUITSTATE/CSE_Touch/Readme.md

 # CSE_Touch

 **CSE_Touch** is an Arduino library from [*CIRCUITSTATE Electronics*](https://www.circuitstate.com/).
 It is a unified touch interface library for the Arduino platform.
 The advantage of using a unified library is that you can change the touch panel in your application code very easily with only minor changes to the code.
-CSE_Touch is desigend to be extensible and compatible with our CSE_UI library.Currently, the library supports the following touch controllers.
+CSE_Touch is designed to be extensible and compatible with our CSE_UI library.Currently, the library supports the following touch controllers.

 - FT6206
 - CST328